akshayparate123/SKY-Personal-AI/README.md

 The SKY Personal Assistant is a state-of-the-art virtual assistant designed to enhance productivity and simplify everyday tasks.
 This AI-driven assistant is capable of handling a variety of functions, ranging from answering questions to retrieving information from the internet.
 It can perform simple tasks like writing Python code and summarizing content.
 Moreover, SKY Personal Assistant has the ability to create detailed user profiles, enabling personalized responses in future interactions.
 It continuously learns and evolves through a robust feedback system.
 In future implementations, it will incorporate advanced features like computer vision and data analysis to provide even more comprehensive assistance.

+### Click on the below image to check the demo of this project
 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/ufA0ItN0uV0/0.jpg)](https://www.youtube.com/watch?v=ufA0ItN0uV0)

 ***Core Features of SKY Personal Assistant***